 Agrarian Ruins & Remnants of Desire

-Agrarian Ruins & Remnants of Desire was born in back and forth movement from poetry to image.
-The process of creation was driven by inspirations arising between images, words and ideas, in the tradition of the artists and poets of the Romantic era, who referred to the imaginative act of mirrored reflection as "flying sparks" .
+Agrarian Ruins & Remnants of Desire was born in back and forth movement from word to image to word.
+The process of creation was driven by inspirations arising between ideas, images, words, in the tradition of the artists and poets of the Romantic era, who referred to the imaginative act of mirrored reflection as "flying sparks" .

-Suspecting Van Gogh might have been on to something with his speed of execution, I found that working at a quickened pace facilitated intuition.
-A loose methodology developed akin to literary stream-of-consciousness.
+I found that working at a quickened pace facilitated intuition and a loose methodology developed akin to literary stream-of-consciousness.
 With the intention to leave out nothing that was genuine, my production brought repeating themes, with connections arising between seemingly disparate elements.
-An ekphrastic writing process later revealed layers of meaning, as a varia of comparative expressions interacted between one work and another.
+An ekphrastic writing process later revealed layers of meaning, as a varia of comparative expressions communicated between individual pieces.

-Through this work, a imaginative constellation developed that echoed both my deepest literary affinities and worldly preoccupations.
-For example, echoing D.H.
-Lawrence's vision of the body merging with cycles of nature, gestural life-study drawings found themselves face to face with migrations of geese and horizon lines.
+An imaginative constellation developed that echoed both my deepest literary affinities and worldly preoccupations.
+For example, intimations of D.H.
+Lawrence's vision of the body merging with cycles of nature, gestural life-study drawings found themselves in dialogue with migrations of geese and horizon lines.
 The affirming act of making marks, through the process of printmaking, linked back to ancient shamanic ritual.